typelevel/Laika/docs/src/07-reference/06-release-notes.md

 * Bugfixes
     * The HTML renderer did not apply versions to image URLs in case of versioned documentation
     * In-memory string input sources could not be read more than once
+    * The content of the `@:fragment` directive was ignored in many rendering scenarios

 0.17.1 (Mar 19, 2021)